edcast-inc/android-stackview/README.md

 android-stackview
 =================

-We have created a tinder-like StackView to show a stack of cards.
+A StackView for displaying a stack of cards.
 Cards can be swiped away either horizontally or vertically.

 ![alt tag](https://raw.githubusercontent.com/edcast-inc/android-stackview/master/screenshots/sample1.gif)